SERVING FLORIDA’S NONPROFIT COMMUNITY NEEDS FOR 25 YEARS

 Is your short-term fundraising producing results?
 This class provides a clear understanding of the political realities of raising money, and gives you the tools to look strategically at the “bread game,” separate myths from reality, analyze fundraising options, and develop a viable fundraising plan.
 You will:

-- Explore giving trends for the next 3 to 5 years (controllable/uncontrollable funds)
+- Explore giving trends for the next three to five years (controllable/uncontrollable funds)

 - Understand the funding pie (positives/negatives)